aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/fitting-all-tables-to-the-page-width/_index.md

 title: Fitting all Tables to the Page Width – Aspose.Words for .NET
 articleTitle: Fitting all Tables to the Page Width
 linktitle: Fitting all Tables to the Page Width
-description: "Fit a table into a document by page width easily and fast instead of using VSTO using C#."
+description: "Fit a table into a document by page width easily and fast instead of using VSTO in C#."
 type: docs
 weight: 30
 url: /net/fitting-all-tables-to-the-page-width/